Managing Your ZendPHP Install Using zendphpctl

 zendphpctl fpm is-installed 8.1

-The 'fpm install' command allows you to install FPM for an installed PHP version.
+The 'fpm install' command lets you install FPM for an installed PHP version.
 If a PHP minor version is not specified, the command will use whatever you have set as your default version.

 This command was previously named zendphpctl fpm-install; please update to use the new command name.